Multimodal Subspace Support Vector Data Description: Experiments

-For this dataset, we consider all the instances belonging to the normal class as the target class and the remaining classes as the non-target data.
-Hence, we have two modalities (torque and force measurements) and we consider it as a one-class classification problem.

-The second set of experiments was performed on Single Proton Emission Computed Tomography (SPECTF) heart dataset \cite{kurgan2001knowledge}.
+The second set of experiments was performed SPECTF heart dataset \cite{kurgan2001knowledge}.
 The SPECTF heart dataset consists of two sets of features corresponding to rest and stress condition SPECTF images of different subjects.
 The training set consists of 40 examples diagnosed as healthy heart muscle perfusions and 40 diagnosed as pathological perfusions.
 The test set consists of 15 instances of healthy heart muscle perfusions and 172 from instances diagnosed as pathological perfusions.
 We convert this to a multimodal one-class classification problem by considering the rest and stress conditions as different modalities and by selecting the healthy heart muscle perfusions as our target class.

+The third set of experiments was performed over the Caltech-7 dataset.
+We used Gabor feature and Wavelet moments as our two different modalities.
+The dataset contains 1474 total samples from 7 different classes.
+We selected faces (435 samples) as our target class and the rest of the classes all together (1039 samples) as the outlier class.

+We used Ionosphere dataset for the fourth set of experiments.
+The categories in this dataset are described by two attributes per pulse number resulting from the complex electromagnetic signal, processed by an autocorrelation function.
+We used the two attributes (real and complex) for each pulse as two different modalities and the attribute ``good'' as our target class.
+The total number of samples in this dataset is 351, out of which 225 are from the target class (good), and the rest of 126 samples are from outlier class (bad).

+For the fifth set of experiments, we used Handwritten dataset.
+We considered the samples of numeral 0 as the target.
+In the Handwritten dataset, the total number of samples is 2000, out of which 200 are from the target class.
+The rest of the 1800 samples are considered as an outlier class.
+We used the Zernike moment (ZER) and morphological (MOR) features as our two different modalities.